One journalist's musings about the beautiful, bizarre world in which we live

 No one spoke English, and our accents seemed difficult to understand.
 In most of our other destinations, we were able to make do with our passable Spanish; here, however, it took a few repeats before anyone could understand what we were saying.

 Villahermosa also had a the popular street-side markets that I thought were only to be found in tourist-centres Oaxaca and Mexico City.
-Wonderfully tacky decorations hung from strings above, smacking six-foot Dan in the head if he wasn’t paying attention.
+Wonderfully tacky decorations hung from strings above, smacking my six-foot partner in the head if he wasn’t paying attention.

-While we were sitting on a bench, Dan eating street-meat, a student passed us.
-As Dan and I spoke to each other, I saw his face light up.
+While we were sitting on a bench, him eating street-meat, a student passed us.
+As we spoke to each other, I saw the student’s face light up.

 “You’re tourists?!” he said, starting a rant about how he was a tourism student, working on a certificate and the local university.